 He was previously involved in another war memorial project and has published three histories.

-His contribution to Poppy Places of New Zealand cannot be under-estimated and is warmly acknowledged.
+His contribution to Poppy Places of New Zealand is significant and warmly acknowledged.